Moanalua Valley to Haiku Stairs - Stairway to Heaven

 Expect more rain during the winter.
 It’s more likely that the Moanalua stream gets flooded.
 The north and east experience more rainfall.
 It’s the coldest time of the year but still up to 80°F in Honolulu at daytime.
 It's possible to hike the trail but expect the worst conditions when climbing up.
 The way back is even more slippery than usual.
 Don't hike in rain and clouds.
 The first part of December is still not too busy, but it gets crowded from the second half of December and in January.
 Although it’s not the best time for Hawaii hotels are fully booked, and hotel rates are the highest.

-We took out our crampons, and we were glad we bought them in Honolulu.
+We took out our crampons and were glad we bought them in Honolulu.
 Without them, it’s even more challenging and dangerous to get up with such muddy and slippery soil.
-The landscape is awesome.
+The landscape and views are awesome.
 You hike to different microclimates with native plants.
 In the first part, you are protected by trees and bushes.
-Ropes are provided at the most challenging parts.
+Ropes are provided in the most challenging parts.
 We didn’t trust them too much, although sometimes you can’t get up without them.
 When you reach the ridge, the views are spectacular – mind-blowing.
 We could see the ocean on both sides of the island.
 A break and a sandwich were necessary to continue the strenuous hike.

-The exposed ridge is nothing for people with a fear of heights.
+The exposed ridge is nothing for people with a fear of heights and also not for children.
 You should be an experienced hiker, especially in strong winds.
 Sometimes there are ropes provided but not often.
-We almost crawled to get forward.
+We almost crawled to get forward due to the heavy wind.
 It’s the sheer drop on either side.
-My husband turned his ankle.
-Now it was even more challenging to get to the summit.
+It was challenging and strenuous to get to the summit.
 We were relieved when we finally saw the radio antennae.
 It took us 4 hours, 8.4 km / 5.2 miles, 890 m / 2.920 feet in elevation to reach the top.
-The summit was covered in clouds.
+The summit was covered in clouds when we arrived.
 We met two guys from Miami and an elderly hiker from the Haiku neighborhood.
-They suggested going the stairs down, taking uber to get back to the car and not the dangerous trail back.
-It took us a while until we decided it might be better for his ankle.
+All of them hiked along the stairs up and down.

 The Condition and the Situation of the Stairs